voxpupuli/puppet-ldapquery/README.md

 ## Dependencies

 The Ruby `net-ldap` gem is required to communicate with LDAP.
+The current version of net-ldap requires ruby 2.0.0.
+If you run your master with puppetserver you have to use version 0.12.1 which is the last version compatible with ruby 1.9 which is used by puppetserver.
+To install this use the following command: `puppetserver gem install net-ldap -v 0.12.1`

 ## Sample Usage